Sports Personality of the Year 2019 nominees: Full shortlist for main BBC SPOTY award

 Sport: Formula 1

-Lewis Hamilton in 2019: He won his sixth Formula 1 World Drivers’ Championship title to cap off the 2019 season.
+Main achievements in 2019: Won his sixth Formula 1 World Drivers’ Championship title

-Hamilton won more than half of the races in the season – 11 out of 21 in total – including the British Grand Prix.

-He is now just one world title away from levelling Michael Schumacher’s total of seven.
+Check out our full guide to Lewis Hamilton – and how to vote for him in BBC SPOTY

 Raheem Sterling